 Growing Interest in Adventure Play

-Last October, Joan Almon visited The Land, the adventure playground in Wales.
+In October 2013, Joan Almon visited The Land, the adventure playground in Wales.
 The BBC ran a piece about it, which can be viewed here.

 Facing the Screen Dilemma: